Promoting British Values at Waddesdon Village Primary School

-School Council; each year each class decides by vote which boy and girl they wish to have on the School Council.
+Pupil Parliament; each year each class decides by vote which boy and girl they wish to have on Pupil Parliament.

 Pupil Parliament meet at least once a half term to discuss school improvement and issues that have been raised.
 They are able to affect change within the school.

-Children have a twice yearly questionnaire where they are able to put forward their views about the school.
-The SC administers the questionnaire and reports on the findings to the Curriculum Committee of Governors.
+Children have a yearly questionnaire where they are able to put forward their views about the school.

 Playground Buddies; the playground buddies are trained to support all children in the school during break times.